Page last updated: July 2023

 information from disclosure.
 Following assessment of applications, FSANZ assessment

 reports and any supporting documents will be published on the website.
-Supporting documents for applications will be released with the first assessment report.
-Large documents may be unavailable due to file size restrictions.
-If the information isn’t accessible by you online you can request a CD by emailing email@example.com.
+Supporting documents for applications will be published with the first assessment summary.

 FSANZ accepts confidential information from applicants and other stakeholders to develop and maintain food standards.